 The federal Surface Mining Control and Reclamation Act of 1977 and similar state statutes require that mine property be restored in accordance with specified standards and an approved reclamation plan.
-We accrue for the costs of final mine closure reclamation in accordance with the provisions of FAS 143, which was adopted as of January 1, 2003.
+We accrue for the costs of reclamation in accordance with the provisions of FAS 143, which was adopted as of January 1, 2003.
 These costs relate to reclaiming the pit and support acreage at surface mines and sealing portals at deep mines.
-Other costs of final mine closure common to surface and underground mining are related to reclaiming refuse and slurry ponds, eliminating sedimentation and drainage control structures, and dismantling or demolishing equipment or buildings used in mining operations.
-The establishment of the final mine closure reclamation liability is based upon permit requirements and requires various estimates and assumptions, principally associated with costs and productivities.
+Other costs of reclamation common to surface and underground mining are related to reclaiming refuse and slurry ponds, eliminating sedimentation and drainage control structures, and dismantling or demolishing equipment or buildings used in mining operations.
+The establishment of the reclamation liability is based upon permit requirements and requires various estimates and assumptions, principally associated with costs and productivities.

 We review our entire environmental liability periodically and make necessary adjustments, including permit changes and revisions to costs and productivities to reflect current experience.
 Our management believes it is making adequate provisions for all expected reclamation and other associated costs.
-As of December 31, 2003, we had accrued \$106.3 million for asset retirement obligations.
+As of March 31, 2004, we had accrued \$107.0 million for asset retirement obligations.